riddhs/riddhs/README.md

 - 👋 Hi, I’m Riddhi.
 - 👀 I’m software QA Engineer.
 - 🌱 I have lerned automation testing with selenium webdriver with Java.
-I am upgrading my skills.
-- 💞️ I’m looking to collaborate on well known organization where I can improve my skills.
+- 💞️ I’m looking to collaborate on well known organization.
 - 📫 You can find me on https://www.linkedin.com/in/riddhi-parmar-aa0840b2/

 <!---